 Stage 1: Lack of Satisfactory Academic Progress Warning

 The intention of the Academic Progress Warning is to formally notify a student that they are failing to meet established minimum progress guidelines, and set forth clear expectations on how to remove themselves from program warning status.
-Students will receive an official warning from the CSS Associate Chair of Graduate Studies that they are in violation of the Academic Progress Policy.
+Students will receive an official warning from the E&M Graduate Program Coordinator that they are in violation of the Academic Progress Policy.
 All official warnings will include clear instructions of expectations for academic progress, and outline the expected steps they will need to take to correct all deficiencies.

-For students failing to follow required steps as outlined in the ‘Project/Thesis Process’ AND failing to achieve satisfactory academic progress in their project/thesis in a quarter they are enrolled project/thesis credits, such warnings will be issued no later than the fifth week of that quarter, and will include the following notations from their Supervisory Committee Chair:
+For students failing to follow required steps as outlined in the ‘Thesis’ Process AND failing to achieve satisfactory academic progress in their thesis in a quarter they are enrolled in thesis credits, such warnings will be issued no later than the fifth week of that quarter, and will include the following notations from their Supervisory Committee Chair:

 - specific tasks the students must complete by the end of that quarter.
 Failing to complete them on time may result in an “NC” grade for that quarter.

 - goals the students must achieve in the future quarter(s).
-Students will meet with the CSS Graduate Advisor at least once in the following quarter to discuss academic progress towards these goals.
-Students will also be required to work with their Supervisory Committee Chair to revise their project/thesis proposal in accordance with these specific goals.
-Revisions could include substantial updates to the timeline, a breakdown of expected weekly progress/milestones for each planned quarter enrolled in project/thesis credits, a communication plan, changes to committee membership, etc. Final approval of revised plans must be reviewed by the Associate Chair of Graduate Studies.
+Students will meet with the E&M Graduate Advisor at least once in the following quarter to discuss academic progress towards these goals.
+Students will also be required to work with their Supervisory Committee Chair to revise their thesis proposal in accordance with these specific goals.
+Revisions could include substantial updates to the timeline, a breakdown of expected weekly progress/milestones for each planned quarter enrolled in thesis credits, a communication plan, changes to committee membership, etc. Final approval of revised plans must be reviewed by the Associate Chair of Graduate Studies.